Riemannian foliations of projective space admitting complex leaves: acknowledgments

 \section{acknowledgments}

 This research was supported by an ERC Grant.
 I wish to acknowledge the helpful advice of J\"urgen Berndt and the hospitality of the Department of Mathematics at King's College London, England, where part of this paper was written as a Visiting Researcher.
-I also wish to thank Gudlaugar Thorbergsson for alerting me to Wilking's work, and also Dmitri Panov, Alan Weinstein and Steve Hurder for helpful comments.
+I also wish to thank Gudlaugar Thorbergsson for alerting me to Wilking's work, and also Steve Hurder and Alexander Lytchak for helpful comments.